Assassination of Mahmoud Al-Mabhouh: European Union

 EU foreign ministers "strongly condemned" the use of forged European passports in the killing.

 United Nations

 Philip Alston, the UN special rapporteur on extrajudicial killings was quoted by the Los Angeles Times as stating, "If a foreign intelligence agency was responsible for the killing of al-Mabhouh, the matter should clearly be classified as an extrajudicial execution.
 There is no legal justification for the cold-blooded murder of a man who, if alleged to have committed crimes, could have been arrested and charged."

 In popular culture

 A 2010 Hebrew language novel titled Dubai and written by Yomi 'Eyni is set around the assassination.

+In 2011, filmmaker Chris Marker released a short film called Stopover in Dubai, consisting of a news report of CCTV footage of the suspects and victim directly before, during and after the assassination.
+It was Marker's final film.

 A 2013 spy action comedy film titled Kidon also revolves around the assassination.
 The 2015 Israeli TV series False Flag is also loosely based on the story of the assassination.